Practising Certificate Examinations (2017/18)

 Examination results will generally be sent by ordinary post on the date mentioned above.
 Current members or graduates of the Institute can check their examination results on-line by accessing the Members’ area in the Institute’s homepage at: www.hkicpa.org.hk on the examination result release date.

-Script Review Service is available to unsuccessful candidates for the PC paper(s) examined during an examination session at a charge.
-Please note that this is NOT a re-marking service but candidates requesting such service will receive a Script Review Report and a Q&A booklet for the paper reviewed.
+Script Review Report Service is available to unsuccessful candidates for the PC paper(s) examined during an examination session at a charge.
+Please note that this is NOT a re-marking service but candidates requesting such service will receive a review report and a Q&A booklet for the paper reviewed.

 Enrolment fees will be charged according to the status of the candidate as at the closing date of application: